Joe Exotic: 2024 presidential campaign

+In August 2024, Exotic suspended his presidential campaign and endorsed Donald Trump.

+On November 12, 2024, Exotic replied to a fan on his verified Instagram account that he is an Independent voter.
+This comment was made on his post asking for his fans to fill out a form online so he would have a chance at being pardoned by the new president elect, Donald Trump.

+Outside of the United States

+In April 2025, Exotic endorsed Australian Labor Party leader and incumbent Prime Minister Anthony Albanese in the 2025 Australian federal election.

 Legal violations, controversies and criminal convictions

 Animal abuse claims and USDA violations

 Exotic has been strongly criticized for his treatment of animals that he owns, including by Carole Baskin, which eventually led to an investigation by the USDA and convictions for animal abuse.

 In February 1999, animal welfare investigators discovered a large number of neglected emus in Red Oak, Texas, and Exotic volunteered to capture the animals and take them to his animal park.
 However, Exotic, local volunteers, and Red Oak police were quickly overwhelmed by the task of corralling the large and fast-running birds, several of which died.
 Exotic and another man resorted to killing emus with shotguns and were accused of animal cruelty by police.
 However, since the emus were considered livestock, they could lawfully be killed humanely in Texas, and a grand jury declined to indict Exotic.
-Most surviving birds ultimately wound up at Texas ranches.
+Most of the surviving birds ultimately wound up at Texas ranches.

 In 2000, to feed his growing zoo of big cats, he took in horses that were donated to him.
 He would shoot the horses and feed them whole to the tigers, lions, and other big cats.

-Due to the amount of exotic animals at his zoo, Exotic found feeding them all to be expensive.
+Due to the number of exotic animals at his zoo, Exotic found feeding them all to be expensive.
 To help offset the cost, Exotic fed them expired meat from Walmart.
-Employees at the zoo also ate this expired Walmart meat, and also used the expired meat to make pizzas.
+Employees at the zoo also ate this expired Walmart meat because they were only paid $150 a week, and they also used the expired meat to make pizzas that were sold to customers.

 In 2006, the G.W.
 Zoo was cited multiple times by the United States Department of Agriculture (USDA) for violations of Animal Welfare Act standards.
 In 2020, Exotic was convicted of falsifying wildlife records in violation of the Endangered Species Act.